 Competition and employer interests

 When you are in employment, you are required to consider the interests of your employer.
 You must advise both your employers that you are working another job, and if that hurts their interests (e.g. the job is at the competition), you might not be allowed to work both jobs.
+You will also have to take your pink social security booklet to be signed at your second employer.
 Moreover, there are certain positions where it is forbidden to take a side job; if that is the case, it will be included in your labor contract.

 Again, if it is obvious that the two jobs together would put too much physical and/or mental strain on you to allow adequate performance, you cannot take the side job.
 This is in the interest of both you and your employers.